 “Where a customer is operating in tight streets, the cabover can be very beneficial,” Gillies said.
 “But, many of the newer conventional cabs have very short front bumper to back of cab (BBC) lengths, although not as short as a cabover, and may offer the required maneuverability while still allowing a fleet the advantages of a conventional cab.”

-Fleet decisions makers must ensure there is a balance.
-“While considering the benefits of a cabover vs. a conventional configuration, decision makers should balance the visibility and maneuverability of the cabover against the traditional benefits of the conventional cab configuration,” said Rob Baran, manager of fleet services for ARI.
+Fleet decision-makers must ensure there is a balance.
+“While considering the benefits of a cabover vs. a conventional configuration, decision-makers should balance the visibility and maneuverability of the cabover against the traditional benefits of the conventional cab configuration,” said Rob Baran, manager of fleet services for ARI.

 2. More Engine Power Options